zemanc/verification_atmospheric_model/README.md

 mwu_gpu_cp_sp_diff.py:
 Calculate rejection rates using the Mann-Whitney U test on a grid-cell level for ensembles that have been produced with COSMO GPU DP, COSMO CPU DP, COSMO GPU SP, and COSMO GPU DP DIFF.
-This version runs in parallel with one task for each variable.
+This version runs in parallel on a specified amount of cores (nprocs).

 mwu_ks_studt.py:
 Calculate rejection rates using different local statistical tests on